 NOLAN PRINCIP LES

 Principle: What we do: Plan for 2017/18 :

 and staff will be The Commissioner is held to account

 accountable for and scrutinised by the PCP; a body

 their decisions consisting of twelve local councillors

 and actions to representing the five local authorities

 the public and in Gwent and two co-opted

 will submit independent members.
 The PCP

-themselves to (which is hosted by Caerphilly County

-whatever Borough Council) meets on a quarterly
+themselves to whatever (which is hosted by Caerphilly County Borough Council) meets on a quarterly

 scrutiny is basis with the remit to:

-appropriate to their office. - 0
+appropriate to

-triell office.
-Support the Commissioner to Support the Commissioner to Support the Commissioner to
+their office.
+Support the Commissioner to

-exercise his functions effectively; Review the Commissioner's annual
+exercise his functions effectively;

+Review the Commissioner's annual

-draft Plan:
+draft Plan;

 Review Commissioner's annual

 draft budget;

 Review and scrutinise decisions

 and actions taken by the

 Commissioner;

 If necessary, review the proposed

 appointment or removal of the Chief

 Constable;

 Make reports or recommendations

 to the Commissioner as needed;

 and

-Review the proposed appointment
+Review the proposed appointment of the Deputy Commissioner and

-of the Deputy Commissioner and
+of the Deputy Commissioner and senior officer appointments.

-senior officer appointments.
+senior onicer appointments.

-comer emeer appearanement.

 As stated previously, the PCP do not

 scrutinise the performance of the

 Force as this is the responsibility of the

 Commissioner.

 The meetings of the PCP are held in

 public and it has met 5 times during

 2015/16.

 Statement of Accounts produced

 annually and subject to audit by WAO.

 WAO report by exception on the

 AGS; and

 WAO assess the arrangements for

 securing economy, efficiency and

 effectiveness in the use of

 resources.

-The Commissioner and Ohief

 The Commissioner and Chief

 Constable jointly commission an

 Internal Audit service and have agreed

 the audit plan.

 A JAC has been appointed by the

-Commissioner and the Chief

-Constable which meets quarterly and
+Commissioner and the Chief Constable which meets quarterly and

 this operates in line with guidance

 from CIPFA and the Financial

 Management Code of Practice.

 The Commissioner provides the PCP

 with any information which it may

 reasonably require (in compliance with

 Section 13 of the PRSRA.

-The Commissioner produces an İ
+The Commissioner produces an